Relatives of permanent residents can move to Switzerland, but rules apply. Find out more with our guide to family reunification visas in Switzerland.

-If you want to join a relative or partner living in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway, and Switzerland).
+If you want to join a relative or as a trailing spouse in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway, and Switzerland).
 Read even more in our guide for EU/EFTA nationals moving to Switzerland.

 However, if you’re not an EU/EFTA citizen, only relatives of permanent residents can come to Switzerland under family reunification.
 Temporary residents must get special permission from their local cantonal authorities to bring family to Switzerland.